 Harlaxton grades on a U.S. A-F scale.

-UW-Eau Claire students abroad are not allowed to take classes pass/fail, and grades from Harlaxton are figured into students' UW-Eau Claire GPA.
+Note: UWEC students abroad are not allowed to take classes pass/fail.
+Grades from Harlaxton are figured into your UWEC GPA and posted to your UWEC transcript.
+No exceptions will be made